elileinkram/_feedstack_web/README.md

 [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js), [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) and [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).

 We use these classes to derive a ranking for the post so that it knows how high it should show in the feed.
 You can calculate the ranking of the post by accessing the object properties.
+This is done inside the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.

+The function takes in (Author, Post, Reader) as input and spits back a number as output.
+That number is the ranking of the post.

 The code must be written with the same boilerplate as the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
 Else, it will not work.